theobald-software/kb.theobald-software.github.io/content/_general/New-BWCube-Component.md

 - Sorting Output (gone for good)
 - Real Data Preview (in MDX mode, real data is automatically used, no dummy data anymore)
 - MDX mode and BEx mode, as mentioned above.

-### Known issues/limitations with MDX mode

-- Complex Bex variables currently don't support all operators.
-This may change in a future release.
-- MDX mode requires to select at least on measure for output.
-This may change in a future release.
-- Issues with migrated extractions that contained no measures for output.